signalkuppe/eleventy-react/README.md

 ## TODO

 - reduce storybook bundle site for production build
-- test other eleventy’s features (markdown content with layout)
+- test other eleventy’s features
 - use React components in \_data files
 - use React components for primitives in markdown parser